kawu/hhu-dl-materials-2019/misc/dropout.md

 # Dropout

 [Dropout](https://pytorch.org/docs/stable/nn.html#torch.nn.Dropout), applied to
-a tensor, randomly zeroes some of its elements.
-Applying dropout over the intermediate results of a PyTorch calculation helps to avoid over-fitting.
+a tensor, randomly zeroes some of the tensor's elements.
+Applying dropout to intermediate results of a PyTorch calculation helps to avoid overfitting.

 ## Example